 This mixed use scheme will require a masterplan to take the principles of the approved development brief forward.
-Development of the site will be dependent on the provision of infrastructure, to include the provision of new segregated accesses to the site, and an infrastructure delivery schedule linked to the phases of development on the site will ensure that the development proceeds only when the necessary infrastructure is in place.
-A Masterplanning exercise will commence with a development partner during 2014/15 with a view to infrastructure being delivered, and development of the site getting underway, during 2016/17.
+Development of the site will be dependent on the provision of infrastructure, to include new segregated accesses to the site.
+An infrastructure delivery schedule linked to the phases of development of the site will ensure that the development proceeds only when the necessary infrastructure is in place.
+A masterplanning exercise will commence with a development partner during 2014/15 with a view to infrastructure being delivered, and development of the site getting underway, during 2016/17.